 Unfortunately, drugs are proving to be increasingly ineffective as parasites adapt to modern chemicals.
 Isn’t there some natural remedy out there that will consistently work to eliminate parasites?

 There is!
 This natural marvel is called diatomaceous earth.
 It is simply the fossilized remains of diatoms, algae that encase themselves in protective silica shells.
-Diatomaceous earth (DE) works on both external and internal parasites, and is not a poison.
+Diatomaceous earth (DE) works on both external and internal parasites, and it is not a poison.
 Instead, it is an abrasive substance that lacerates the vulnerable parts of the parasites and kills by dehydrating.
 Not something that is easy to adapt to!

 A Few Words of Warning